Most people who have heard about "probiotics" probably vaguely associate this concept with health.

 The probiotic approach

 The probiotic approach states that if sufficient probiotic bacteria can be introduced into the digestive tract at a time when the body is stressed or exposed to illness (these are times when the balance of the intestinal flora or bacteria are dominated by pathogens), or at birth, or after antibiotic treatment, then digestive upsets can be restricted to a minimum.
-During periods of stress and ill health, the negative bacteria in the intestines tend to multiply prolifically and it is essential to try and keep the levels of ‘healthy’ bacteria as high as possible.
+During periods of stress and ill health, the negative bacteria in the intestines tend to multiply prolifically and it's essential to try and keep the levels of ‘healthy’ bacteria as high as possible.

 What does stress do?